Q&A WITH AMENA

 How did you collaborate with Tracee and PATTERN?

-I wrote and collaborated with Tracee on the PATTERN Manifesta and PATTERN Glossary.
+I wrote and collaborated with Tracee on the PATTERN Manifesta and PATTERN Hair Terms.
 I wrote the initial drafts and then Tracee and I collaborated to fine tune the voice and tone.

 LET'S TALK HAIR